bikemap/LingoHubCLI/README.md

 on iOS is `zh-Hans-CN`).
 Then you define your separator (`_` in the above example) to work with your local files and folders.
 The script

+### Android

+Android differs in a way that they need an additional "r" in the name of the folders.
+For instace the Brazilian Portuguese locale folder looks like this:
+`src/main/res/values-pt-rBR`.

+So for this reason we upload the strings files named  `strings-pt-rBR.xml`.
+The `lingohub` script then uses these locales in the file name when placing the new translations into the project.

 ## Build & Distribution